zhangzhizhongz3/CppPrimer/ch13/README.md

 When copy initialization happens and that copy initialization requires either the copy constructor or the move constructor.

--	Define variables using an `=`
+-	Define variables using an `=`.
--	Pass an object as an argument to a parameter of non-reference type
+-	Pass an object as an argument to a parameter of non-reference type.
--	Return an object from a function that has a non-reference return type
+-	Return an object from a function that has a non-reference return type.
--	Brace initialize the elements in an array or the members of an aggregate class
+-	Brace initialize the elements in an array or the members of an aggregate class.
 -	Some class types also use copy initialization for the objects they allocate.

 Exercise 13.2: